Skip to main content

 nono audit show 20260214-143022-12345 --json

-The JSON output includes all session metadata, snapshot Merkle roots, the full change timeline, and exit status.
+The JSON output includes all recorded session metadata, optional filesystem integrity data, optional rollback snapshot data, and exit status.
 This format is suitable for ingestion by compliance tools or log aggregators.
+If the session was signed with --audit-sign-key, nono audit show also includes:

 Use Cases